SignalK/instrumentpanel/lib/help/help.md

 >
 >![unit](./help/widget-settingUnit.png#maxwidth)
 >
 To make the unit change active, InstrumentPanel must be reloaded.
-This will be done automatically when you leave settings tab.
+This will be done automatically when you leave settings screens.
 You will be informed by a message at the top of the screen.

 <a id="2_3_4"></a>